techservicesillinois/aws-enterprise-vpc/README.md

        terraform output -json > details.json

 4. Contact Technology Services to enable Enterprise VPC networking features.
-(Note: the Core Services Transit Gateways _accept_ new attachments automatically, but will not _route_ to them until explicitly provisioned.)

    * Attach the `details.json` file generated in the previous step.

+   (The Core Services Transit Gateways _accept_ new attachments automatically, but will not _route_ to them until explicitly provisioned.)

 5. By default, recursive DNS queries from instances within your VPC will be handled by [AmazonProvidedDNS](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html#AmazonDNS).
 If you wish to use one of the other options documented in [Amazon Web Services Recursive DNS Guide for Illinois](https://answers.uillinois.edu/illinois/page.php?id=74081),